-Children are expected to outgrow certain behaviors by the time they reach college — constant fidgeting, excitability, and unawareness of surroundings, for example.
+Children are expected to outgrow certain behaviors by the time they reach college — constant fidgeting, excitability, and lack of awareness of surroundings, for example.
 But children with sensory processing disorder (SPD) may not outgrow these tendencies.

 SPD affects up to 16 percent of school-aged children.
 Chang, Gratiot, and Owen note that SPD can cause long-term deficits in intellectual and social development.
 According to Star Institute for Sensory Processing Disorder, these deficits result from sensory signals being improperly organized, leading to inappropriate and atypical responses to stimuli.
 Miller explains that SPD “affects the way the brain interprets the information that comes in and the response that follows, causing emotional, motor, and other reactions that are inappropriate and extreme.”
 It is often said that the brains of children with SPD are “simply wired differently.”
-This does not mean less, it just means different.
+This does not mean their brains are wired badly, just that they are wired differently.
 These children may also have special gifts such as absolute pitch in music.

 College students with SPD may never have received intervention to teach them adaptive skills, so higher education teachers must be able to recognize symptoms of sensory processing issues in students, and make adjustments as needed.

 SPD may cause students to search for the satisfaction of sensory needs, such as constant movement even when seated in the classroom, recoiling from over-bright computer screens, or preferring flipping through a book instead of using a tablet.
 Though it is tempting to resist changes to traditional pedagogical methodologies, it is important to incorporate different teaching methods for students with brains that are “wired differently.”
 Some possible interventions include:

 - Dimming room lighting